Visa policy of India: 2023

 In March 2023, the e-Visa facility was resumed for nationals of Saudi Arabia, which had been removed in 2021.

 The e-visa facility was suspended for nationals of Canada from 21 September to 22 November 2023.

 In December 2023, the e-Visa facility was extended to British nationals from Gibraltar, Guernsey, Isle of Man and Jersey.

 2024

 In January 2024, the e-Visa facility was extended to nationals of Morocco.

-In June 2024, medical and attendant e-Visas were extended to nationals of Bangladesh.
+In June 2024, medical and attendant e-Visas were extended to nationals of Bangladesh, but were removed later in the same year.

-In August 2024, business e-Visa was resumed for nationals of China, Hong Kong and Macau, which had been removed in 2021.
+In August 2024, business e-Visa was resumed for nationals of China, including Hong Kong and Macau, which had been removed in 2021.

 2025

+In January 2025, e-Visa categories were added for students and their dependents.

 In February 2025, the e-Visa facility was resumed for nationals of Qatar, which had been removed in 2021.

 In April 2025, the emergency e-Visa was replaced by a separate module with six categories of electronic visas for nationals of Afghanistan.

 In July 2025, the e-Visa facility was extended to nationals of Bahrain, Kuwait and Mauritania.

+In November 2025, e-Visa categories were added for transit, mountaineering, film, and entry (people of Indian origin and their spouses).

+In December 2025, Minister of Culture and Tourism Gajendra Singh Shekhawat announced plans to expand the visa-on-arrival facility to nationals of more countries based on reciprocity, and to simplify the e-Visa application.

+In December 2025, an e-Visa category was added for production investment.
+This category also replaced the business e-Visa for nationals of China, including Hong Kong and Macau.

+2026

+Due to the 2026 Ebola epidemic, the e-Visa facility was suspended for nationals of Uganda from June to September 2026.